aglitchman/defold-ld48-game/README.md

 ![Cover](ld48/res/web/loader_cover.png)

-# WIP - Ludum Dare 48 Game - Made With Defold
+# WIP - DRILLER

+## Ludum Dare 48 Game - Made With Defold

-This project was created from the "empty" project template. **This is a work-in-progress template for the future LD48.** It will contain a basic setup for camera, screens, preloader, etc.
+This project was created from the "empty" project template. **This is a work-in-progress game for the LD48.**

 Play the latest version online - [**Web build**](https://aglitchman.github.io/defold-ld48-game/).